Nebulae

 crab nebula

 Supernova remnants are formed when large stars come to the end of their lifespan.
 When these stars become unstable a violent explosion rips them apart scattering matter in all directions at incredible speeds.
 The energy created by a supernova is enormous, causing it to briefly outshine its own galaxy.
-The material ejected will eventually cool down and form into a nebula.
+The material ejected will eventually form into a nebula.

 The Interstellar Medium